semantic mesh

 Overview

-- Addressable: Every mesh resource has a unique intramesh identifier; when a mesh is published, every mesh resource then gets a globally unique URL
+- Addressable: Every mesh resources has an identifier; when a mesh is published, every mesh resources then gets a globally unique, human-readable IRI

 - Versioned: Changes are managed through the Weave Process process, and node flow are versioned by default